Apipie/apipie-rails/README.rst

 name
   Human readable name of resource.
 By default ``class.name.humanize`` is used.

+  - Can be specified as a proc, which will receive the controller class as an argument.
+  - Can be a symbol, which will be sent to the controller class to get the name.
+  - Can be a string, which will be used as is.

 short (also short_description)
   Short description of the resource (it's shown on both the list of resources, and resource details)